 FARMERS’ MARKETS.
 Looking for farm-to-fork at its best?
 On just about any day of the week, April through October, farmers and other craftspeople vend their wares at pop-up farmers’ markets around the Valley.

 We invite you to get to know the local “foodies,” ask questions and enjoy some time perusing booths.
 It’s not only an easy way to taste what’s on the “seasonal menu” but you’ll often find a pantry-stock of treats prepared with ingredients that don’t require a dictionary!
-From White Sulphur Springs to Rainelle, seasonal produce, meats, breads, jellies and other farm-fresh favorites are “ripe for the picking.”
+From White Sulphur Springs to Rainelle, seasonal produce, meats, bread, jellies and other farm-fresh favorites are “ripe for the picking.”

 Jennifer Gilkerson, Sunset Berry Farm & Produce

 Why do folks like visiting your farm?
 Most families don’t have gardens anymore, but they want to reconnect with the earth and the food they eat.
 It’s a way to get out in nature and get the kids excited about eating healthy foods.
 For late summer picking, we’ve planted some of the most popular fruits and veggies people like.
 Just give us a call to find out what’s ready.

 GREENBRIER RIVER.
 Whether you’re looking for a leisurely cruise on foot, two wheels or by watercraft, the Greenbrier River and its rails-to-trails counterpart offer a delightful foray in the Valley’s “wild” side.
 With multiple access points and county roads that parallel most of the river and trail system, you can make your outing a short, morning jaunt or a multi-day excursion.